heliogabalo/FoI/README.md

 the neighbourhood at the door.
 Just make a directory with descriptive name; example: `myWonderfullApp/foi.files`.

+Another usefull technique, consist in printing _a value of a symbolic_ _link or canonical file name._

+__absolute path:__
+		readlink -f foi.file

+__find all links of specific inode__
+		stat foi.file
+		find ~/ -inum inode_num

 ### Spec files

+Specification files -or specs for short; are another example of those files that not belonging to any particular project by itself, it's binded to a development process.

+This is slightly different of other wide used files, because relates to specific projects, but is not part of the source that the developer coded, to make 'usefull' their application.

+I think a example session should be clear enough:
+1. Pull the file to your foi repositorie.
+2. Make changes on file, and save with your editor.
+3. The changes made over the file could be a few ones, or numerous changes.
+In this step, we'll prepare to planning what we'll do in the source and how we'll document the work done.

+I have some changes in my spec file, as: required dependencies, exclusive architecture decissions, and a few others.
+Once the work is done, it appears the need to document all the task done on the source -file spec.
+The problem in this repositorie it's that it will sostain a bunch of unordered files, that could or could not relate betwen them.
+So the question is; what kind of logs i want to state in the history of this repo?

+In my opinion, all anotations should be integrated on the git log as a block.
+A general propouse log that describes all changes done _in a row._
+This avoids to duplicate the log, here; in the File of Interest repo, and in the actual repo that reflects the development of the application.
+In this way, it's possible to use this repo as an index of changes done over specific files; the idea is to _cat_ the git log _grepping_ for a file.

+		prompt:> git log --oneline |grep ckb-next.spec
+		f4721f6 ckb-next.spec file, added to DVCS.

+That was the the recovered log, once added to the repo.

+		prompt:> git log --oneline |grep ckb-next.spec
+		a9d509e ckb-next.spec.
+BuildRequires, pre, quickinstall erased.
+		f4721f6 ckb-next.spec file, added to DVCS.

+This time, i added a summary line, that reflects changes done over the file.
+It doesn't matter if it is deleted the file;
+because those changes are part of the git log history, and it's posssible to retrive that data in a single log.

+The oposite situation appears on the actual repo of the project, where a more grained description of each change should be done.
+In this case the spec file -as i said before, is not part of the source, but if i need to do so, now i have a _guide_ where to start documenting each chunk of data change; `git add -i` on the development repo of the application, will be suffice to _patch_ each minimal change.

 ### Bitacora files
 ### LICENSE files
 ### README files